 - When using a VPN, the application on the client device (e.g. PC or Mac) establishes a secure connection and creates a tunnel between the device and the corporate network.
 The end user’s device then behaves as if it was in the office.
 All applications and services offered can send data securely over the encrypted tunnel.
 The processing is done on the client machine, unlike RDS and VDI.

 Pros and Cons of VPN vs RDS vs VDI

 There are pros and cons to each of these setups, but here are the main things to consider when making your choice:

-If you’re considering any of these solutions, make sure that you do an upfront analysis of your business needs first.
-Your best bet is to reach out to an experienced IT consultant at a reputable IT support company who can guide you through the entire process, and assist with deployment, user training, and ongoing maintenance as required.
+If you’re considering any of these solutions, make sure that you do an upfront IT analysis of your business needs first.
+Your best bet is to reach out to an experienced IT consultant who can guide you through the entire process, and assist with deployment, user training, and ongoing maintenance as required.

 Book a slot on our solutions consultant Mike Rhea's calendar if you'd like to learn more about how we can help your business choose the right remote access solutions, or any other tech challenges you may be having!